 This can happen to anyone, at any age.
 Your gum tissue pulls back from your teeth, uncovering some of the root.
 This can make the area sensitive to temperature extremes.

 As a quick fix, use a fluoride mouth rinse, or switch to a toothpaste made for sensitive teeth.
 If your problem is more serious, your dentist may seal or bond the roots.
-He might recommend a soft tissue graft.
+They might recommend a soft tissue graft.
 This procedure uses material, either man-made or from another area of your mouth, to cover exposed roots.

 3. Can I still get braces, even though I’m an older adult?

 There's no age limit for correcting misaligned (crooked) teeth.
 If you want to improve your appearance or bite, a dentist or orthodontist can fit you for braces.
 It’s more common than you think.
 Learn more about teeth straightening options for adults.

 4. My teeth sometimes feel loose.
 What can I do?